learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

  * **Stretch: Phone Number Validator:** Write a program that checks if a string is formatted correctly as a phone number (312)867-5309.
   * Check if there are 10 integers
   * Check if the first three integers are between two parenthesis
-  * Check to make sure that a dash seperates the 6th and 7th integer.
+  * Check to make sure that a dash separates the 6th and 7th integer.